 Dave is a CEOP Ambassador, a Duke of Edinburgh Assessor and was honoured to be named the EduFuturists Network Manager of the Year in 2019.
 Outside of work he can be found watching Accrington Stanley, enjoying the occasional tipple and travelling the world with his wife and kids.

 You can follow him on Twitter as @ITBadger, just don't ask him to tell you the story behind the badger thing without buying him a drink first...

 Andy has been teaching ICT and then Computing since 2004 following a brief and terrifying stint as a technician & interim network manager until Dave turned up to rescue him.
 He gained Advanced Skills Teacher status in 2009 and has been steadily accumulating acronyms ever since.
-Currently he is a Lead Practitioner for T&L, ITT professional mentor and Computing At School master teacher at a large 11 - 18 school in Astley.
+Currently he is a Director of Computing (posh head of department) at a multi-academy trust in the North West of England.
 Andy spends most of his time in the classroom and the rest of it mentoring trainee teachers, marking books, planning lessons, writing reports, doing break duty……..